Fixed price broadband deals

 Hyperoptic

-Hyperoptic actively campaign against no mid-contract price rises and have made it one of their major selling points.
+Hyperoptic have actively campaigned against no mid-contract price rises and have made it one of their major selling points.

 It's extremely unlikely due to their marketing activity around fixed prices for this approach to change, as they also campaign for Ofcom, the ASA and CAP to further protect consumers against annual price rises.